 (2) A reference in subsection (1) to land owned by an eligible person is a reference to land of which the eligible person is the beneficial owner in possession and includes —

-(a) Crown land (including any land held by the Commission) or endowment lands of The University of Western Australia, or of the trustees of the Public Education Endowment or of any local government being land set aside for residential purposes and held by the eligible person for his own benefit under a lease or agreement;
+(a) Crown land (including any land held by the Authority) or endowment lands of The University of Western Australia, or of the trustees of the Public Education Endowment or of any local government being land set aside for residential purposes and held by the eligible person for his own benefit under a lease or agreement;

 (b) Residential Leases, Miners’ Homestead Leases and Residence Areas.

-[Section 36 amended by No. 14 of 1996 s.4.]
+[Section 36 amended by No. 14 of 1996 s.4; No. 28 of 2006 s.
+332.]

-37. Loans to persons generally to purchase land from the Commission
+37. Loans to persons generally to purchase land from the Authority

-Subject to this Act the Commission may make a loan to any person in order to assist the person to purchase from the Commission land on which to erect a house.
+Subject to this Act the Authority may make a loan to any person in order to assist the person to purchase from the Authority land on which to erect a house.

+[Section 37 amended by No. 28 of 2006 s.
+332.]

 38. Loans to persons generally to improve houses

-(1) Subject to this Act the Commission may make a loan to any person to assist the person to make alterations or additions to a house so that the house may be brought into conformity with the building, health or other local laws or standards of a local government or to improve the standard of comfort or convenience of the house.
+(1) Subject to this Act the Authority may make a loan to any person to assist the person to make alterations or additions to a house so that the house may be brought into conformity with the building, health or other local laws or standards of a local government or to improve the standard of comfort or convenience of the house.

 (2) For the purpose of this section —